About Me

 My Work

-I primarily work on Natural Language Processing and Machine Learning.
+I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
 I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
-Most of my previous work has focused on structured prediction and (deep) statistical relational learning, and their application for analyzing public discourse, argumentation and narratives.
 I am a strong believer in interdisciplinary, collaborative work.
-I actively collaborate with researchers in linguistics, security, human-computer interaction, bioinformatics, and the behavioral and social sciences.
+I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
+For my most recent work, see my lab webpage.
+For my full list of publications, including work prior to joining CU, go here.

 Recent Talks and Tutorials